firaswehbe/2015_CDSI_RC_Challenge/Instructions.md

 You have what you need in terms of infrastructure.
 Now it's up to you to build the survey.
 Use the **Online Designer** to do that.
 Here are some guidelines:

-* Use at least 3 types of fields with or without validation so you learn the data model behind the various types of questions.
+* Use at least 3 types of fields in the list below.
+Try to also to include input validation so you learn the data model behind the various types of questions.
-    * Text: numeric or integer +/- range validation e.g. age >18
+    * Text: numeric or integer, try range validation e.g. age >18
-    * Text: date with the calendar "now" option
+    * Text: date or datetime with the calendar "now" option
     * Text: email, zip code, ...
     * Note box
     * Calculated field: check out all the functions you can utilize in those
     * Single-answer multiple choice: dropdown or radio button or yes-no
     * Multiple-choice: check box
-    * Slider: visual analog scale
+    * Slider: visual analog scale e.g. can be used for things like "on a scale of silent to hyperventillation with a paper bag, how would you describe your breathing when the Star Wars opening credits started?"
     * File upload
     * Signature field
     * Descriptive text where you show off that you know their names or other